Last updated on April 16th, 2018 at 11:21 am

 A Little History about the Serra Verde Express Train

 The Serra Verde Express was an impressive engineering feat for its time.
 It was built in the 1880s and was completed within 5 years.
-It conjoined cities on the coast with those inland, traversing the hilly Atlantic Rainforest of the Serra do Mar mountain range.
+It conjoined cities on the coast with that inland, traversing the hilly Atlantic Rainforest of the Serra do Mar mountain range.
 The train connects the cities of Curitiba and Paranagua, spanning 610 kilometers (380 miles).
 The train passes through 14 tunnels and goes over 30 bridges.
 At one point in the route, it goes from sea level to 3/4 of a mile high.
 The Ponte Sao Joao bridge is the highest bridge, at 55 meters.

 The Atlantic Rainforest Biosphere Reserve

 The landscapes the train passes through is part of the Atlantic Rainforest Biosphere Reserve.
 En route, you’ll see lush vegetation including blue hydrangeas, bamboos, strap lilies and bromeliads in the trees.
-The Atlantic Rainforest is endangered – even more so than the Amazon Rainforest – and the United Nations as well as several other organizations have sought to preserve this precious type of rainforest.
-Over the past several hundred years, almost all of this type of rainforest has disappeared, and now is limited to the deep southern regions of Brazil.
+The Atlantic Rainforest is endangered – even more so than the Amazon Rainforest – and the United Nations, as well as several other organizations, have sought to preserve this precious type of rainforest.
+Over the past several hundred years, almost all of this type of rainforest has disappeared and now is limited to the deep southern regions of Brazil.

-We highly recommend booking a window seat in the train, in the slower train, where you can open the windows and let the fresh air of the rainforest in.
+We highly recommend booking a window seat on the train, in the slower train, where you can open the windows and let the fresh air of the rainforest in.
 It’s part of the wonder and allure of the train ride!
 If you want to take the air-conditioned train, that’s fine, but you’ll miss a lot!

 Here is a live webcam that has captured over 49 species of birds in the Atlantic Rainforest on film.

 Stop for Lunch in Morretes & See Antonina